×

 Public subnet

-You must have one public subnet with a NAT gateway.
+You must have one public subnet with an internet gateway for public clusters.

 DNS hostname and resolution